 Randomised Controlled Trial of Azithromycin to Reduce the Morbidity of Severe Bronchiolitis in Young Indigenous Children

-This research will investigate bronchiolitis in young Indigenous children and the clinical effectiveness of the drug azithromycin compared with a placebo in treating the illness.
-In addition to this primary investigation the research will also look at other issues relating to acute lower respiratory tract infections in Indigenous children, specifically:
+This research investigated bronchiolitis in young Indigenous children and the clinical effectiveness of the drug azithromycin compared with a placebo in treating the illness.
+In addition to this primary investigation the research also looked at other issues relating to acute lower respiratory tract infections in Indigenous children, specifically:

-- determining the effectiveness of treatment on readmissions to hospital within 6 months
+- determining the effectiveness of treatment on readmissions to hospital within six months

 - examining if macrolide* resistant respiratory pathogens (germs) found in swabs taken from the nasal part of the throat influence the severity of the illness